 Travel is finally rebounding, and rebounding with a vengeance.
 2022 is seeing all kinds of travelers willing to go to extra lengths to have some normalcy and enjoyment back in their lives.
 Or are they?

-While this is very much true (take airlines’ collapse and inability to handle demand, for example) what has fundamentally changed is travelers’ behavior.
+While this is very much true (take airlines collapsing and their inability to handle demand, for example), what has fundamentally changed is travelers’ behavior.

 So, to help hotels evolve with the crowd, we invited Doug Kennedy, President of the Kennedy Training Network, Inc. and hospitality consultant, to share his insights into Sales and Reservations’ best habits in a webinar.

 Let’s dive into what Doug had to share.

 1. Travelers’ behavior is not the same